TeamWeave

 This practical resource helps your team learn the steps, skills and culture needed to run effective check-ins.

-It provides clear guidance for getting started, along with a deeper exploration you can return to as a valuable reference as your team check-in practice matures.
+It provides clear guidance for getting started, along with a deeper exploration you can return to as a valuable reference as your team’s check-in practice matures and as the skills and culture flow into everyday work.

-This guide forms the foundation for our TeamWeave programs.
+This guide is the foundation for our TeamWeave programs.

-A team check-in is a simple but powerful practice where each person in the team can share how they feel and what’s happening for them.
+A team check-in is a simple, powerful practice where each person in the team can share how they feel and what’s happening for them.

 It’s about people, not tasks or project updates, unless those work items are affecting someone personally.